cold-soda-jay/blenderMotorFactory/README.md

 This is an blender addon which can create motor.
 We parameterized many features of a motor and so user can generate various model in same type but different parameters.

+There is an extended version of this Addon [blenderMotorFactory](https://github.com/cold-soda-jay/blenderMotorFactoryVer2.0).

 ## 1. Installation